-In order that goods reach the recipient securely, specific security measures are essential.
+In order that goods reach the receiver securely, specific security measures are essential.
 GLS has created uniform security standards across Europe for systematic prevention.

-The GLS Group damage and loss ratio has for years remained consistently low at 0.01 percent.
+The GLS Group damage and loss ratios have for years remained consistently low at 0.01 percent.

 Modern alarm systems are used to protect goods.
 In the hubs and larger depots, GLS monitors parcels using video surveillance.
 Each individual process step is checked.
 GLS scans the parcels at all important interfaces and analyses the data.

 Employees and delivery drivers are given regular training in order to ensure careful handling of all consignments.

 - video surveillance, alarm systems, access controls